[Editor's note: This submission was made in 2005, at which point the Liberal-controlled Parliamentary Standing Committee on Health disappeared it.]

 When it became obvious, by 1995, that Health Canada was not dealing with protection issues in a forthright manner, Senator Sharon Carstairs and all of cabinet, including Finance Minister Paul Martin, were approached.
 Liberals Mauril Belanger and Leonard Kuchar, Chief of Staff to the Leader of the Government in the Senate, helped arrange a meeting with Allan Rock's office.
 When the cover-up continued, we met with Herb Gray's assistant in the Deputy Prime Minister's Office, and with Ian Green's assistant on health policy, when Green was with the Privy Council Office.

 Still, in 1999, Health Canada's "file manager" on sensitivities, Dr, Bernard Choi, was eclipsing protection responsibilities, on which the department had already acted, behind false controversies.
 In a letter, Dr. Choi framed the issues in a way that violates the truth and sabotages the protection of a child in the process.
-In a phone call (audio available on request.)
-Dr. Choi totally eclipses Health and Welfare's previous work, making flatly incorrect statements based on untenable paradigms Health and Welfare had previously decided were contributing to preventable harm.
+In a phone call (audio available here) Dr. Choi totally eclipses Health and Welfare's previous work, making flatly incorrect statements based on untenable paradigms Health and Welfare had previously decided were contributing to preventable harm.
 Compare Dr. Choi's letter and comments with the written statements of Doug Geekie (1986) and Dr. Carole Guzman (1996), of the Canadian Medical Association, or Dr. David Hawkins, of the Association of Canadian Medical Colleges, or with Health Canada's previous statements.

 Ian Green's boss, Mel Cappe, became Clerk of the Privy Council after commanding the HRDC boondoggle.
 Cappe is now Canadian High Commissioner to the United Kingdom, which is not far from Denmark.
 While Clerk of the Privy Council Office, Cappe sustained cabinet's cover-up of the long-known means and responsibility to protect children and others with sensitivities from preventable harm caused by acts of commission by persons for whom he was responsible.